 At one time, woolen blankets were found in every home, but today, the majority of our bed linens are woven of cotton or acrylic fibers that are fairly easy to care for and can be machine washed without worry.

-Don't let that deter you from owning or inheriting pure wool blankets, though, because they're not too difficult to care for and will keep you very warm on a cold night.
-Just a few tips on caring and storing is all you need to know to enjoy these warm covers.
+Just because the care for wool is a little more involved than easy-to-care-for fabrics, do not let that deter you from owning or inheriting pure wool blankets.
+These blankets will keep you very warm on a cold night.
+Armed with information and a few tips on caring and storing are all you need to know to enjoy these warm covers.

 Garment Fabric Care Labels

-Clothing and blankets usually have an attached fabric care label which will denote the type of fabrics present in the garment and how to care for them.
+Clothing and blankets usually have an attached fabric care label which will denote the type of fabric used in the garment or linen and how to care for them.
 For best results, always follow the manufacturer's recommended care instructions.
-Dry-clean garments should only be laundered by professional dry cleaners.
+Dry-clean-only garments or linens should only be laundered by professional dry cleaners.
 In the absence of washing instructions, follow these general guidelines for washing woolen items.

-Although you can use regular laundry detergents for your woolen washing, specially formulated gentle detergents like Zero® by Woolite® Fabric Wash will further protect and keep your delicates and woolen blankets looking terrific.
+Although you can use regular laundry detergents for your woolen washing, specially formulated gentle detergents like Zero by Woolite Fabric Wash will further protect and keep your delicate clothing items and woolen blankets looking terrific.

 Storing Wool Blankets

 Since woolen blankets are usually stored when not required, it's important to protect them while in storage from pests and dampness.
-Years ago, mothballs were used to keep insects from destroying the wool fibers, but this method left a lasting, hard-to-get-rid-of unpleasant scent that permeated the whole room.
+Years ago, mothballs were used to keep insects from destroying the wool fibers, but this method left a lasting, hard-to-get-rid-of unpleasant scent that permeated the blanket and the whole room.

 Today, you can easily store these blankets in a tightly sealed bin or heavy plastic bag.
-If pests are a real concern in your area, you can add a few cedar chips, which are available at most general merchandise outlets.
+If pests are a real concern in your area, you can add a few cedar chips or wood blocks, which are available at most general merchandise outlets.
+Cedarwood is a natural flying insect repellent and is a good alternative to mothballs.

 Sensitive Skin Alert

-Persons who have allergies or sensitive skin may find pure wool blankets or fabrics irritating on their skin.
+Persons who have allergies or sensitive skin may find pure wool blankets or fabrics especially irritating when brushed up against their skin.